Greetings from the Black Isle Tourism Team!

 So far we've joined forces to produce the area's first visitor map (now in its third edition), hosted several busy networking and information events, worked with the North Coast 500 and Visit Scotland teams to improve the profile of the Black Isle on their main visitor sites and to raise issues of interest to our members.

 We have worked with Plexus Media in Cromarty to update this website as an information resource for the Black Isle.
 We have also supported funding applications, worked with the Highland Council on the improvements at Chanonry Point, set up and maintain our Facebook pages: Discover the Black Isle and Black Isle Nature, and carried out various other practical tasks.

 We have proudly developed a brand identity for the Black Isle: "Savour the Unexpected" - reflecting the desire to encourage visitors to stay longer and see what we have to offer.

 In 2018 we intend to build on the work we have done and the tools we now have to help raise the profile of the Black Isle.
 We will liaise with our members to finalise a Slow Tourism Strategy for the Black Isle based on our successful Strategy Day held with 50 participants at the Fortrose Golf Club in November 2018.
 The next stage in developing the strategy will be outlined at our next networking event in Spring 2019.

 How can you join?

 As well as the opportunity to add your voice to tourism development in the Black Isle, membership benefits include:

-Black Isle Maps (a handy tear-off foolscap, full-colour item to give free to customers/guests)
+Black Isle Visitor Maps (a handy tear-off foolscap, full-colour item to give free to customers/guests)

 A window sticker to promote the Black Isle brand and indicate that you are a member